KHRISTMAE/VALID8/README.md

 - I would like to receive an email confirmation after checking in to ensure that my attendance is valid.
 - I want to be able to view my past attendance records for events, allowing me to track my participation over time.

-**As an SSG Officer:**
+**As an Student Officer:**
-- I want to verify student check-ins to ensure that only valid attendees are recorded.
+-I want to track my attendance and view the events I have participated in.
-- Additionally, I want to flag any incorrect check-ins so that event organizers or administrators can review them.
+- I want to scan students’ face using face recognition so that I can ensure accurate and efficient tracking of attendees.

 **As an Event Organizer:**
 - I want to create a new event by entering essential details such as the event name, date, time, location, and description.